-The primary velocity profiles are decreases with the increase of magnetic parameter but reverse effect is found for the secondary velocity profiles.
-Also the primary shear stress decreases due to increase of magnetic parameter where as the reverse effect is found for secondary shear stress.
+Primary velocity profiles decreases and primary shear stress with the increase of magnetic parameter, rotational parameter, but reverse effect is found for the secondary velocity profiles and secondary shear stress.
+Primary shear stress decreases due to increase of magnetic parameter where as the reverse effect is found for secondary shear stress.